Rule Sanity Checks (Solana)

 user-provided assertions, the end of the rule is reachable.
 This check ensures

-that the combination of require
+that the combination of cvlr_assume!

 assertion, they are almost certainly incorrect.